PDC-support/arrhenius-benchmarks/Neko/README.md

 ### Minimum performance

 The required minimum performance for both cases is 18 GDoF/s for module 1 and 118 GDoF/s for module 2.

+#### Reference performance numbers
+- Module 1: 13.86 GDoF/s on 512 nodes of a Cray EX235a with 2 x AMD EPYC 7742
+- Module 2: 64.89 GDoF/s on 128 nodes of a Cray EX235a with 4 x AMD MI250X

+Reference strong scaling characteristics can be found in the following [open-access publication](https://doi.org/10.1145/3581784.3627039)

 ### Obtaining benchmark results